 Venue: Our wedding ceremony will take place [indoors or outdoors], the cocktail hour will take place [indoors or outdoors], and the reception will take place [indoors or outdoors].
 [If parts of your event are taking place indoors, note any precautions that will be taken such as ventilation, air filters, etc.]

-Masks: We are requiring mask use for guests when they are not eating or drinking.
+Masks: [Include this section if mask use will be required.]
+We are requiring mask use for guests when they are not eating or drinking.
 All of our on-site wedding vendors will be wearing masks as well.
 [Note if you will be providing masks to your guests or they should bring their own.]

 Social Distancing: Please stay at least six feet away from guests who do not live in your household.
 We will be spacing out ceremony seating and reception tables at least six feet apart and requiring guests to sit with their household only.